solidity-labs-io/forge-proposal-simulator/docs/fundamentals/getting-set-up.md

 ## Step 5: Run proposal and Tests

 For guidance and best practices on how to create and simulate a proposal, refer to the [Guides](../guides/introduction.md) and [Integration Tests](../testing/integration-tests.md) sections.

-Additionally, the [FPS example repo](https://github.com/solidity-labs-io/fps-example-repo) can be consulted for practical examples and further insights.
+These guides explain the [BravoProposal_01](https://github.com/solidity-labs-io/fps-example-repo/src/proposals/BravoProposal_01.sol), [MultisigProposal_01](https://github.com/solidity-labs-io/fps-example-repo/src/proposals/MultisigProposal_01.sol), [TimelockProposal_01](https://github.com/solidity-labs-io/fps-example-repo/src/proposals/TimelockProposal_01.sol) contracts from the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo).
+Additionally, there are more examples for each of the proposal types on the repo.